Cyndra-project/cyndra/CONTRIBUTING.md

 cd cyndra
 ```

+> Note: We need the git tags for the local development workflow, but they may not be included when you clone the repository.
+To make sure you have them, run `git fetch upstream --tags`, where upstream is the name of the cyndra remote repository.

 You should now be ready to setup a local environment to test code changes to core `cyndra` packages as follows:

 From the root of the cyndra repo, build the required images with: